unonu/arctool/doc/installPackage.rst

 Installing a Package File
 -------------------------

+Packages can be installed from within the application via *Tools > Import Package*.
+Proper package archives should have the `__init__.py` file at the top level and so on.
+The archive will automatically be extracted to `~/.local/share/arctool/packages` or equivalent.

 Installing a Package by Hand
 ----------------------------

-Unarchive the package and place it in ~/.local/share/arctool/packages or equivalent.
+Unarchive the package and place it in `~/.local/share/arctool/packages` or equivalent.

 Handling Package Dependencies